saeedmehrang/cvmt/README.md

 # Bone Age Maturity estimation using a Lateral Cephalogram X-ray image and deep neural networks
 In this repository we collect the tools for the development of the X-ray image analysis for the purpose of _bone age maturity_ estimation.
 Bone age maturity is a key factor in designing interventions in orthodontics and dentofacial orthopedics.
-Bone age maturity estimation via lateral cephalogram images can be done by following the heuristics provided by _[McNamara and Franchi, "The cervical vertebral maturation method: A user’s guide", 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8312535/)_.
+Bone age maturity estimation via lateral cephalogram images can be done by following the heuristics provided by _[McNamara and Franchi, "The cervical vertebral maturation method: A user's guide", 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8312535/)_.

 Bone age maturity can be discretized into 6 levels, though bone age maturity itself is a continuous variable.
 The 6 bone age maturity stages are as follows,